kiddensitow/pblunch/install.md

 2. You should see the newly created _pbLunch_.
 3. Click on Activate button of _pbLunch_ to activate the theme.

+# Restaurant

+## Restaurant information

+In the dashboard, hover on Pages and click on Add New tab.
+You will get the Add New Page screen.
+Create a new Page named Add new, Choose Furniture Creation (new.php) as template, then click on Publish button.

+## Restaurant List

 # Create Menu item
 In the dashboard click on the CPT UI plugin button.
 You will get the Add/Edit Post Types page.